rajnehra/UMassQISWebsite/2024-qist-workshop.md

 Robert Niffeneggar, Department of Electrical and Computer Engineering, UMass Amherst, “Qubit operations with visible photonic lasers for portable and scalable quantum systems”

-Mehdi Namazi, CEO Qunnect, “TBA”
+Mehdi Namazi, Qunnect, “24/7 entanglement in New York City”

 James Teoh, Quantum Circuits, Inc., “TBA”

 Stefan Krastanov, Manning College of Information and Computer Sciences, UMass Amherst, “Faster-than-Clifford Simulations of Entanglement Purification Circuits and Their Full-stack Optimization”

-Don Towsley, Manning College of Information and Computer Sciences, UMass Amherst, “TBA”
+Prateek Mantri, Manning College of Information and Computer Sciences, UMass Amherst, “Comparing one-way and two-way repeater architectures in the context of multiplexing”

 Taqi Raza, Department of Electrical and Computer Engineering, UMass Amherst, “Formal Analysis of Quantum Security Protocols”